 John Anderson and Margaret Stokoe were married on 30 April 1853 at Birdhopecraig, Northumberland in the presence of witnesses John Bolam and Margaret’s sister Isabella Stokoe.

 Margaret Stokoe 1828-1906 born 6 July 1828 at Bellshieldburnfoot, baptised 5 August 1828 at Birdhopecraig, died at Knockroe on 21 October 1906.
 Her father was shepherd John Stokoe who lived with his wife Christian (or Catherine) nee Newlands at Bellsheilburnfoot near Silloans.
+John and Catherine had been married on 23 December 1820 at Alwinton.
+There are two written pieces of family history from the 1920s and 30s giving these names.
 Margaret appears to have been their eldest offspring, all of whom were baptised at ‘Birdhope Craig Scotch Church’.
 John Stokoe may have come from the area around the Chollerton, about 15 miles south of Birdhopecraig where Stokoes were baptised, married and buried from the late 1600s until the early 18oos.
 Unfortunately it appears that John and Catherine Stokoe died before the 1851 census so they did not have a chance to tell us where they were born.

 John, Margaret and their daughters in County Mayo